scarktt/nvim/.github/README.md

 <summary><b>Run neovim and wait until the plugin installation ends</b></summary>

-> ⚠️ For a cleanner plugins installation you can remove all the files located in ~\AppData\Local\nvim-data
+> ℹ️ For a cleanner plugins installation you can remove all the files located in ~\AppData\Local\nvim-data

 <br>